JefClaes/blog/content/post/2012-04-17-some-servicelocator-pattern-stinks.md

 left some annoyances uncovered.
 I hope I succeeded in explaining my beef with the Servicelocator pattern.
 I trust that the general consensus will soon dictate that this pattern easily leads to marginal code, and that it actually is an anti-pattern which should be avoided if possible.

-*What is your experience with the Servicelocator pattern?*